 The nerves come in because of the fact that dental implantation requires surgery.
-Most people are highly skeptical and nervous about surgery and will do anything to avoid it.
+Most people are highly skeptical and nervous about the surgery and will do anything to avoid it.
 If you have been feeling a bit panicky about an impending implant surgery, there are three things you should draw comfort from:

 Dental implant surgery is precisely planned

 While dental implant surgery is minor, it is nevertheless precisely planned right down to the tiniest details.
-Your dental surgeon has a very clear picture of what goes where, as he has all the required imaging done beforehand to determine placement of the artificial root.
+Your dental surgeon has a very clear picture of what goes where, as he has all the required imaging done beforehand to determine the placement of the artificial root.
 Because all the placement details are mapped beforehand, there is an impossibly tiny possibility that something could go wrong.
 Also, your dental surgeon has probably done the procedure tens of times before and this experience should be reassuring to you.

 Implant surgery can be performed with local anesthesia

 Believe it or not, dental implant surgery is not all that different from a tooth extraction.
 Some will even say that implantation is easier than extraction.
 If you have ever undergone a tooth extraction, you will likely undergo the implantation just as easily.
-Your dentist only needs to numb the area they will be implanting the root, and the surrounding areas, and within a few minutes you will be good to go.
+Your dentist only needs to numb the area they will be implanting the root and the surrounding areas, and within a few minutes, you will be good to go.
 However, if you are nervous about remaining conscious during the procedure, your dentist can provide a sedative or anxiety-reducing medication.

 Discomfort after the procedure is minimal